-Everyone's welcome at our February meeting, not on the usual first Wednesday of the month but this Friday!
-It is at the usual venue, which is the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
+Everyone's welcome at our April meeting, at the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
 As always we'll agree the agenda at the start, but here's the draft which circulated on our mailing list last week.Read more